 Product pros often focus on measuring a product’s success, but diagnosing how and why a product isn’t meeting the goals you set is that much harder.
-We rolled out the product engagement score (PES) over a year ago to help product leaders understand product performance and how to improve it.
+We rolled out the product engagement score (PES) to help product leaders understand product performance and how to improve it.
 Today, we’re introducing PES drilldowns to help PMs take measurement even further, allowing teams to dig deeper into their product engagement score and identify areas for improvement across each component–adoption, stickiness, and growth.

 Each drilldown details how the metric is changing over time and helps answer the question: Is my product improving?
 If the answer is “no,” product teams can begin to zoom in on the “why” through the corresponding charts and data for each metric.
 Let’s take a look at how to use the data from each drilldown to identify areas of improvement and develop new tactics to increase PES effectively.

 Adoption: Examine adoption rates for each key feature

 In PES, adoption measures usage of a product’s specific key features (aka Core Events).
 Adoption is necessary for product success because it articulates if–and how quickly–people are finding value in your product.
 For PES, we calculate adoption by taking the average number of Core Events adopted across all active visitors or accounts in the selected date range.
 The adoption drilldown offers a deeper look at adoption trends over time and how users are interacting with each key feature you’ve identified.

 In the adoption drilldown, the “Core Events with Visitors/Accounts” table displays a snapshot of how visitors or accounts are interacting with each configured Core Event.
 The trending graph shows the trend of adoption within the given time period.

 As you interpret this data, your product team may want to ask these types of questions:

 - How many of your active users are interacting with Core Events?
 If interaction with Core Events is low, users may be experiencing difficulties finding these key features.
 What tactics can you explore to improve discoverability?